 “Major Maintenance” has the meaning set forth herein.

-“Warm Start” means the start-up of a Train immediately after a continuous forty-eight (48) hour period during which the Train has not been generating electricity.
+“Warm Start” means the start-up of a Train immediately after a continuous forty-eight (48) hour Period during which the Train has not been generating electricity.

 ATTACHMENT 1 to EXHIBIT D